Who Are the Heralds of the Gospel?

 This search for perfection signifies not only embracing and practicing virtue, but also doing so with pulchritude, with beauty, which can be an important element to sanctification.

 With good reason, Paul VI emphasized this important teaching of the Second Vatican Council in his Message to Artists:

 “This world in which we live needs beauty in order not to sink into despair.
 Beauty, like truth, brings joy to the human heart and is that precious fruit which resists the erosion of time, which unites generations and enables them to be one in admiration!”

 Seeing culture and art as efficacious instruments of evangelization, the Heralds execute a broad range of vocal and instrumental music.

 They have formed numerous choirs, orchestras and musical ensembles, to bring their message of faith and hope to contemporary society.

-The important role of art has been recently emphasized by Emeritus Pope Benedict XVI—himself a great appreciator of music—on various occasions, as, for example, in his closing words during the concert offered by the President of the Italian Republic, on the occasion of the third anniversary of the pontificate, 24/04/2008:
+The important role of art has been emphasized by Benedict XVI—himself a great appreciator of music—on various occasions, as, for example, in his closing words during the concert offered by the President of the Italian Republic, on the occasion of the third anniversary of the pontificate, April 24, 2008:

 “There is a mysterious and deep kinship between music and hope, between song and eternal life: not for nothing does the Christian tradition portray the Blessed in the act of singing in a choir, in ecstasy and enraptured by the beauty of God.
 But authentic art, like prayer, is not foreign to everyday reality although it requires us to “water” it and make it germinate if it is to bring forth the fruit of goodness and peace.”